network-whu/slides/README.md

 ## 2 Grading

-The final grade in this course is comprised of the following components:
+The final grade in this course is comprised of the following assessment components:

 - Participation: 10%
     - Daily in-class participation and enthusiasm